PedroJurado/jmeter-mongo-db-custom-sampler/README.md

 ![alt text](img/jmeter.png "jmeter config")

+### Input parameters
+The test requires several values to be configured appropriately:
+* testType  - Please see below
+* key, value, batchSize - Please see below at the TestType section
+* connectionString - Connection string in the mongodb://host:port format
+* database - Database to connect to such as "mydb".
+* collection - Collection name such as "test".
+Needs to exist.

 ### Test Types
 The testType configuration setting is used to specify the type of test to perform: